-Name:
+Employee Name:

-Position:
+Position/Title:

+Independence

-Independence - The work of the Office of the Commission Auditor (OCA) must be free in fact and appearance from personal, external, and organizational impairments to independence.
+The work of the Office of the Commission Auditor (OCA) must be free in fact and appearance from personal, external and organizational impairments to independence.
 Independence permits the impartial and unbiased assessments that are essential to the conduct of OCA's mission.
 OCA is presumed to be free of organizational impairments to independence when analyzing or auditing organizations under the Mayor or external entities.
 However, impairments to independence can also be personal or external in origin.

-We expect OCA staff to maintain independence in the conduct of all assigned work; to be objective, fair, and impartial; and to conduct themselves so that subjects of our analyses and audits and third parties will see our office in this way.
-Each staff member must promptly notify the Commission Auditor of any situation that would impair the staff member's or the office's independence in their work or that might lead others to question it.
-If there is any doubt about whether a situation may be perceived as impairing independence, resolve the question in favor of disclosure.
+We expect OCA staff to maintain independence in the conduct of all assigned work; to be objective, fair, and impartial; and to conduct themselves so that subjects of our analyses and audits, and third parties will see our office in this way.
+Each staff member must promptly notify the Commission Auditor of any situation that would impair the staff member's or the office's independence in their work, or that might lead others to question it.

-As to this date, the following are areas in which I may have impairment(s) to independence:

-(Details may be communicated to the Commission Auditor separately.)
+As to this date, the following are areas in which I may have impairment(s) to independence: (Additional details may be communicated to the Commission Auditor or attached to this form)

+Ethics

-Ethics - OCA staff members are to be guided in their work by the ethical principles of: public interest; integrity; objectivity; proper use of government information, resources, and position; and professional behavior.
-OCA staff are also required to comply with applicable provisions of ethics-related laws and policies that apply to employees of the Board of County Commissioners including, but not limited, to, the:
+OCA staff members are to be guided in their work by the ethical principles of public interest; integrity; objectivity; proper use of government information, resources, and position; and professional behavior.
+OCA staff are also required to comply with applicable provisions of ethics-related laws and policies that apply to employees of the Office of the Commission Auditor including, but not limited, to, the:

-- Code of Ethics for Public Officers and Employees (Florida Statutes, Chapter 112, Part III). - Citizens' Bill of Rights (Miami-Dade County Home Rule Charter). - Miami-Dade County Conflict of Interest and Code of Ethics Ordinance, (Code, Section 2-11.1); and - Protection of Employees Disclosing Specified Information (Code, Section 2-56.28).
+- Chapter 3.06 to 3.16 of Generally Accepted Government Auditing Standards (GAGAS) - Code of Ethics for Public Officers and Employees (Florida Statutes, Chapter 112, Part III); - Citizens' Bill of Rights (Miami-Dade County Home Rule Charter); - Miami-Dade County Conflict of Interest and Code of Ethics Ordinance, (Code, Section 2-11.1); and - Protection of Employees Disclosing Specified Information (Code, Section 2-56.28).

+Affirmations
-Affirmations - By my signature below, I affirm that:

-I am not aware of any circumstances that might impair my ability to be independent in my work or that might lead others to question it, except as indicated above or on attached pages.
-I am responsible for compliance with ethic-related laws and policies that apply to employees of the Board of County Commissioners.
+By my signature below, I affirm that: I am not aware of any circumstances that might impair my ability to be independent in my work or that might lead others to question it, except as indicated above or on attached pages.
+I am responsible for compliance with ethic-related laws and policies that apply to employees of the Office of the Commission Auditor.
 I will make timely written notification in the event other circumstance(s) arise that might impair or appear to impair independence with respect to my work.

-Signed by:

-Approved by:
+Signed by: Approved by:

-Date:

-Commission Auditor
+.
+Employee Name Commission Auditor

-Date:
+Date: Date:

-Employee